Check out our Digital Fitness for the World app now available for free.

 Build strategic plans to deal with the skills gaps which have the most impact on delivering business value.
-Rapidly review and refresh upskilling strategy, make inclusion a priority, improve effectiveness of learning organisation tech and test strategic alternatives and scale best-performing programmes.
+Rapidly review and refresh upskilling strategy, make inclusion a priority, improve effectiveness of learning organisation technology, test strategic alternatives and scale best-performing programmes.

 Use culture as the bedrock of an organisation’s upskilling efforts.
-Create a cultural shift and the right behaviours, inspire citizen-led innovation and nurture psychological safety, physical vitality and mental wellbeing.
+Create a cultural shift and drive the right behaviours, inspire citizen-led innovation, and nurture psychological safety, physical vitality and mental well-being.

-Measure the return on investment from upskilling programmes, track employee engagement and benchmark the L&D function.
+Measure the return on investment from upskilling programmes, track employee engagement, and benchmark the learning and development (L&D) function.